vkacherov/LinuxOnAzure/README.md

 * [Deploy a simple Linux VM using the Quick Start Templates and the Azure CLI](Labs/lab1/README.md)

 ## Lab Two: Run OMS on a Linux VM in Azure ##
-In this lab you will setup a Linux VM like in lab1, but it will have an OMS agent preinstalled and preconfigured.
+In this lab you will introduce the VM extensions, setup a Linux VM just like in lab1, but it will have an OMS agent pre-installed and pre-configured.

 * [Deploy a Linux OMS VM using the Quick Start Template](Labs/lab2/README.md)